 Disposal of subsidiary investments

-During the year, the Group in line with its wind up process, had disposed of a subsidiary, Touchpoint Housing (FH) S.à.r.l. and completed the liquidations of Touchpoint Housing (LOMP) Ltd and Touchpoint Housing (FCF-DeGL) S.à.r.l., whose investment properties had been sold.
-The Group is currently in the process of liquidating Touchpoint Housing (OBR) Ltd, whose investment properties had also been sold.
-The disposal process is still ongoing in connection with the remaining
+In the prior year, the Group in line with its wind up process, completed the liquidations of Touchpoint Housing(SKI) Ltd, whose investment properties were sold.
+The disposal process is still ongoing in connection with the remaining investments.